RidwanOkeshola/RidwanOkeshola/README.md

 ---

 ## 🌐 Fun Fact
-💡 Did you know I once predicted **customer churn with 95% accuracy** using just SQL and Power BI?
+💡 Did you know I once predicted **customer churn with 95% accuracy** using just SQL and Tableau?
 Let’s explore more stories together!

 ---